aptech/docs/docs/CR-gosub.rst

 Purpose
 ----------------

 Causes a branch to a subroutine.

-Note: This is an advanced function that gives extra flexibility for sophisticated users in some circumstances.
+..
+NOTE: This is an advanced function that gives extra flexibility for sophisticated users in some circumstances.

 In most cases, it is prefereable to create a procedure (proc).

 Format
 ----------------
 .. function:: gosub label
-			       .
-			       .
-			       .
+              ...
-			  label:     .
+              label:
-			       .
-			       .
               return

 Remarks
 -------